ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 If you wish to continuously type upper case letters, then pressing the **CAPS LOCK** key once will make all subsequent letters typed upper case.
 To return to lower case letters, simply press **CAPS LOCK** again.

-To type the symbols which appear on the alphanumeric keys on the keyboard, i.e....
+To type the symbols which appear on the alphanumeric keys on the keyboard, ie....

     ! @ # $ % & ' ( ) _ < > ^ - + = : <pound sign> ? / *